12 Steps to Your Best PCS Move Yet

 Even if you move frequently, PCS moves never get any less overwhelming.
 A great checklist can help organize everything you need to complete.

 Those checklists are typically broken down into three main parts: pre-PCS, active PCS, and post-PCS.
 But the process looks the same for most moves, with the exception of a few additional steps for an overseas PCS.
-I’ve compiled a ‘one stop shop’ all-inclusive checklist to follow.
-If not for you, then for me and my upcoming PCS!
+We've compiled a ‘one stop shop’ all-inclusive checklist to follow for your next PCS!

 The Big 12-Step Checklist for Your PCS